HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 The vast gap between Schema.org and other contexts underscores its critical role in structured data standardization and reflects strong alignment with search engine requirements.

-## Emerging Trends and Future Outlook
+## Emerging trends and future outlook

 The structured data landscape is rapidly evolving, marked by Google's introduction of specialized schemas for vehicles, courses, and 3D product models, alongside increased support for Digital Product Passports through GS1 Digital Link.
 The growing adoption of JSON-LD (now at 41% of pages) and sophisticated entity relationships through sameAs properties indicates a maturing ecosystem focused on comprehensive knowledge graph development.